mher/flower/docs/prometheus-integration.rst

 Read further for more information about configuration and available metrics please.

-Complete guide on integration of Celery, Flower, Prometheus and Grafana is here: `Celery -> Flower -> Prometheus -> Grafana Integration Guide`_.
+Complete guide on integration of Celery, Flower, Prometheus and Grafana is here: `Grafana Integration Guide`_.

 Configure Prometheus to scrape Flower metrics
 ---------------------------------------------